JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/aberration/neogi-master-mpmm.md

 # Neogi Master
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 192, Volo's Guide to Monsters p.
 180*

+Neogi masters use magic, as a result of a pact between neogi and aberrant entities they met during their journey from their home world.
+These entities—known by such names as Acamar, Caiphon, Gibbeth, and Hadar—resemble stars and embody the essence of evil.

+## Neogi

+> [!quote]- A quote from Mordenkainen
+>
+> Only the malevolent or the desperate do business with neogi.
+I generally advise against working with beings who view you as property or prey.

+A neogi looks like an outsize spider with an eel's neck and head.
+It can poison the body and the mind of its targets and can subjugate even beings that are physically superior.

+Neogi usually dwell in far-flung locations on the Material Plane, as well as in the Astral Plane and the Ethereal Plane.
+They left their home world long ago to conquer and devour creatures in other realms.
+During this era, they dominated umber hulks and used them to build sleek, spidery ships capable of traversing the multiverse.

+## Statblock

 ```ad-statblock
 title: Neogi Master